spec-dev/allo/guides/Testing-Live-Objects.md

 ## Other important things to know about testing

-#### Metadata resolution
+### Metadata resolution
 As mentioned in the above section, if you are testing a Live Object that resolves metadata from IPFS (using our [`resolveMetadata`](./Writing-Live-Objects.md#resolving-metadata) function), the testing process will take much longer (not surprisingly), so it's recommended to test these Live Objects on a shorter range of data than others.

-#### Factory contract group additions
+### Factory contract group additions
 Calls to [`this.addContractToGroup(...)`](./Contract-Groups.md#adding-contracts-to-a-group-dynamically-factory-groups) are only simulated in the local testing environment.
 This action is only functional when a published Live Object is running within the Spec network.
 This is to ensure no contracts are accidentally added to a production contract group while hacking on the early stages of a new Live Object.
-Instead, these simulated additions will show up in the logs when running `spec test object`.
+Instead, these simulated contract group additions will show up in the logs when running `spec test object` so that you at least know what will happen in production.

 ## Next Steps